Updated July 2020.

 Within every company’s database there are certain high-value leads that enormously outweigh the collective value of lesser-known, smaller accounts.

 That said, if a marketer whiffs and only collects two of those three big-brand accounts, the financial fallout is much more serious.
 ABM is about finding the best way to divide resources and efforts across the entire marketing funnel to improve ROI.

 Personalization in content

-This does not, yet, mean creating individual personas but rather a few organization-level tiers of messaging.
+This does not, yet, mean creating individual buyer personas but rather a few organization-level tiers of messaging.
 For instance, executive, managerial and staff.

 Starting out, your first outreach efforts should be personalized to these general positions within two or three companies.
 As you gain traction – e.g., open rates, responses, demo requests – you can drill down further into more specific persona mapping.

-The key at this point is that you don’t want to devote too many resources to individual personas if you’ve yet to get a foothold within an organization.
+The key at this point is that you don’t want to devote too many resources to buyer personas if you’ve yet to get a foothold within an organization.
 But, if or once you do, you can pull resources from less-fruitful campaigns and invest them in ones that are gaining momentum.

 When siloing marketing budgets of this size to so few high-risk, high-reward efforts, you have to be even more scrupulous with your time and money than when targeting prospects in the traditional sense.